-7. Idaho Teacher Candidate Evaluation form (a.k.a.
-Common Summative Assessment): The State of Idaho requires that interns submit an evaluation of their overall teaching abilities agreed upon and signed by you, the OSTE, and your intern.
+O Idaho Teacher Candidate Evaluation form (a.k.a.
+Common Summative Assessment (Internship II only): The State of Idaho requires that interns submit an evaluation of their overall teaching abilities agreed upon and signed by you, the OSTE, and your intern.
 The form is based upon the Danielson Evaluation rubric.
-You will facilitate the discussion and the completion of the form in conference with your OSTE and your intern.
+You will facilitate the discussion and the completion of the form in conference with the OSTE and your intern.
 The completed, signed form must be returned to the Teacher Education Division office.

-- 8. Individual Professional Learning Plan (IPLP): Work with your intern for them to access the IPLP form (see Appendix E and internship website) and complete their 3 professional goals.
+- o Individual Professional Learning Plan (IPLP) (Internship II only): Work with your intern for them to access the IPLP form (see Appendix D and internship website) and complete their 3 professional goals.
 You and your intern will sign off on this form.
-The completed, signed form must returned to the Teacher Education Division office.
+The completed, signed form must be returned to the Teacher Education Division office.

-- 9. Exit Interview: You will schedule an exit interview that includes
+- Exit Interview (Internship II only): You will schedule an exit interview that includes

-- you
+- You

-- your intern
+- Your intern

-- the OSTE
+- The OSTE

-- the second evaluator (or an alternate)
+- The second evaluator (or an alternate)

 during the final week of the semester, which will conclude your intern's clinical internship.
 You are responsible for distributing exit interview questions (see Appendix D) and leading the exit interview.
-If they have not been completed and signed already, fill out and get all signatures on the Idaho Teacher Candidate Evaluation (Common Summative Assessment) and your intern's Individual Professional Learning Plan.
-These serve as verification of completion of the internship and exit interview.
-These forms must be turned in to the Teacher Education Division Office.
+You will need to bring along the exit interview evaluation form to complete (see Appendix D).
+The form is returned to the Elementary Program Coordinator.
+If you have not already completed and signed the Idaho Teacher Candidate Evaluation (Common Summative Assessment) and/or the Idaho Professional Learning Plan (IPLP), please bring those documents to the exit interview to be completed and signed as well.
+Return those documents to the Teacher Education Division office.

-You will be available to your intern and the OSTE should problems in communication or instruction occur.
+• You will be available to your intern and OSTE should problems in communication or instruction occur.
 You should communicate weekly with the OSTE.
-Continuous dialogue among your intern, the OSTE and you needs to take place during the year.
+Continuous dialogue among your intern, the OSTE, and you needs to take place during the year.

-Serious Problems with your Intern
+Serious Problems with your intern